anandkodical/Devops-learning/CCNA/README.md

     2. **Client Operating system** : A client operating system is software that runs on personal computers or devices that people use to access information and applications from a server.
 It's designed for everyday tasks, like browsing the internet, creating documents, playing games, and running apps.
 Examples include Windows, macOS, Android, and iOS.

+In Server OS, web services will come along with the server which is called as IIS and in linux it's knpwn as Apache. softwares in linux called as packages.

+**Memory**

+There are 2 types of memory.

+  1. Primary/Volatile memory : These are faster in speed but low in capacity.
+Ex: RAM and ROM

+  2. Secondary/non volatile memory : These are large capacity but slow in speed.
+Ex: HDD, USB etc

+Components of HDD : Platter, Actuator, Actuator arm, read/write head, Spindle, Power cable, jumper.

+**Formatting :-**

+There are 2 types of formatting.

+  1. Low level formatting : These are predefined by the manufacturer.
+Ex : Pendrive, memory cards

+  2. High level formatting: Can customize as per the user requirements.
+Ex: HDD

+Quick formatting: Only data will be erased.

+Normal format :Data will be erased along with the sectors and tracks.

+MBR :

+GPT :